dmauser/azure-virtualwan/vpn-over-er/README.md

 #### vHub Effective Routes

-1. **10.100.0.0/24** is the learned route that comes over ExpressRoute connection.
+1. **10.100.0.0/24** is the learned route that comes over the ExpressRoute connection.
 2. **172.16.1.0/24,172.16.2.0/24,172.16.3.0/24** are Spoke VNETs connected to the vHUB.
 3. **10.3.0.0/24 and 10.0.0.0/8** are the networks learned via S2S VPN.
 ASN 65510 is set to the OPNsense.